desktop/desktop/docs/process/releasing-updates.md

 After the release is deployed, you should monitor Desktop's [Haystack](https://haystack.githubapp.com/desktop) closely for 15 minutes to ensure no unexpected needles appear.

 #### Final Beta release
 If the active beta is the last beta prior to a production release, extra care should be taken when looking at Desktop's [Haystack](https://haystack.githubapp.com/desktop) roll-ups.
-Look out for new and unexpected errors from the past beta releases leading up to the final one.
-If an error is discovered bring it up with the rest of the team so we can diagnose and implement a fix.
+The lead engineer responsible for deployment should produce a _Haystack report_ the day before and after the release.
+The report should contain a list of any new or unexpected errors from the past beta releases in the milestone and be published to the team's Slack channel.

 ### 6. Celebrate